 In the ensuing years Miamisburg grew and prospered.
 Transportation was a key to its development with good access provided by the river, the Miami-Erie Canal, the railroads and the highways - all of which are still evident in this thriving community - you just have to know where to look!

-We are a non-profit organization and welcome any kind of support.
-If you would like to help out, please contact us for a list of our most needed items or volunteer opportunities.
+We are a non-profit organization and always encourage volunteers.
+If you have a particular area of interest or simply want to serve your community, contact us for a list volunteer opportunities.

 Miamisburg Historical Society